A freelancer's guide to low-stress, self-funded parental leave

 But parental leave, which was a question mark, hung over us.

-We'd both found it challenging to navigate and understand the Canadian government's EI Special Benefits for Self-Employed People websiteOpens a new window in your browser..
+We'd both found it challenging to navigate and understand the Canadian government's EI Special Benefits for Self-Employed People websiteOpens in a new window..
 Sure, it was simple in theory.
 You sign up for benefits by paying self-employed EI premiums ($1.66 per $100 of insurable earnings in 2018), then 12 months after paying in, you're eligible to collect.
 The caveat is that once you opt in, you pay premiums throughout your freelance career, even if it ends up being more than you received during your leave.

 We didn't know if it was worth it.
 We didn't even know if we'd be able to take the amount of time away from our businesses to justify a career's worth of premiums.

 So we came up with a simpler solution—we'd self-fund our parental leave.
 As if on cue, our daughter gave us the heads-up she'd be coming in 9 months, allowing us less than a year to work out a plan and save.